 Wrestlers’ Court maintains order behind the scenes and acts as a check and balance system to show that no one is above the law.

-Undertaker was usually the judge, though JBL and Triple H sat in at the helm on a number of occasions, too.
+While Undertaker was usually the judge, JBL and Triple H sat in at the helm on several occasions.
 There were prosecuting attorneys as well as defense attorneys who backed up the accused.
-Punishments were usually on the lighter side of things (the guilty party usually settling ordeals through gifting bottles of Jack Daniels, cases of beer, or food), although some unpopular figures backstage have been on the receiving end of much harsher justice in Wrestlers’ Court.
+Punishments were usually on the lighter side of things (the guilty party usually settling ordeals through gifting bottles of Jack Daniels, cases of beer, or food).
+However, some unpopular figures backstage have been on the receiving end of much harsher justice in Wrestlers’ Court.

-MATT STRIKER in Wrestlers’ Court for a Misinterpreted Comment That Turned the Entire Locker Room against Him
+1. Matt Striker Lands Himself in Wrestlers’ Court for a Misinterpreted Comment That Turned the Entire Locker Room Against Him

 Matt Striker was a misunderstood individual when he arrived on the scene in WWE.
 Striker has gone on record saying that he isn’t great socially, especially when talking to people he doesn’t know well, and that he was a bit of a loner in WWE.
 This rubbed a lot of the locker room the wrong way, and as a result, he was perceived as cocky and obnoxious.

 Striker made a statement which, in the eyes of the locker room, put Smackdown in a negative light when in comparison to RAW.
 This, along with the general feeling of the locker room being against him, landed him in Wrestlers’ Court.

 Matters reached their peak in a hotel lobby one night.
 JBL was intoxicated, bugging Matt Striker to come down from his room to “talk” in the lobby.